-NOTE: If you see an assignment and it is past the start time, please accept the job and call the school secretary to give your estimated time of arrival if you are available to sub.
+NOTE: If you see an assignment and it is past the start time, please call the school secretary to see if the job is still available.
+If so, give your estimated time of arrival if you'd like to accept the assignment.

 Park in appropriate areas - Ensure that you are in the appropriate parking area for the school site.
 Display your SUHSD substitute parking permit so that it is clearly visible on the dash of your vehicle.
-If you accept an assignment at Cañada, you will need to pick up a separate parking permit at the location or print out a copy if the teacher included it as an attachment in the job listing in Absence Management.
+If you accept an assignment at Cañada, you will need to pick up a separate parking permit at the location or print out a copy if the teacher included it as an attachment to the job listing in Absence Management.